cshum/imagor/README.md

 - `attachment(filename)` returns attachment in the `Content-Disposition` header, and the browser will open a "Save as" dialog with `filename`.
 When `filename` not specified, imagor will get the filename from the image source
 - `expire(timestamp)` adds expiration time to the content. `timestamp` is the unix milliseconds timestamp, e.g. if content is valid for 30s then timestamp would be `Date.now() + 30*1000` in JavaScript.
 - `preview()` skips the result storage even if result storage is enabled, and opts the request into the [in-memory cache](#in-memory-cache) when configured.
-Useful for conditional caching and preview contexts where the same source image is served at multiple sizes.
+Useful for preview contexts where the same source image is served at multiple transformations.
 - `raw()` response with a raw unprocessed and unchecked source image.
 Image still loads from loader and storage but skips the result storage